-• Legal: paying the full legal bill for the registration of the securities, finalization of the investor package, and guidance on the investor relations and marketing responsibilities offering

-• Reporting: this includes the reports required per the registration type(s) chosen by the company, as well as tax statements to the investors if required
+- Legal: paying the full legal bill for the filing of the securities, finalization of the investor package, and guidance on the investor relations and marketing responsibilities. - Reporting: this includes the reports required per the filing type(s) chosen by the company, as well as tax statements to the investors if required.